MS in Teaching, Learning and Curriculum: Advanced Studies

 Customizing Your Concentration

 One of the key features of the Teaching, Learning and Curriculum—Advanced Teaching program is its flexibility and the broad range of opportunities to which it can be applied.
 This customized option allows students to select another concentration following a consultation with their academic advisor.
-Consideration may be given to study areas such as English as a Second Language Program Specialist, Autism Spectrum Disorders, Educational Policy and Evaluation and Assessment.
+Students may consider areas such as autism spectrum disorders, educational policy, and evaluation and assessment.